 Women legislators pass more laws.
 They bring 9% more federal money back to their districts.
 And no matter their ideology, women are more likely to introduce pro-woman legislation — things like family leave.

 So maybe you’re not registered to vote where you live.
 Or maybe you live in a “bubble” city or single-color state and you feel like your voice doesn’t matter.
-Or maybe you’ve been tuning out the political news (ugh, we feel you on that one).
+Or maybe you’re burned out on unkept campaign promises (ugh, we feel you on that one).

 Do it anyway: Register to vote.
 Tell your friends to register to vote.
 Keep your ear to the ground about smaller, local elections coming up.
-Show up at the polls (or, OK, mail in your ballot) when it’s time.
-And vote to #RaiseElle and make things more equal for women.
+And we’ll see you at the polls when it’s time.

 © 2019 Ellevest, Inc. All Rights Reserved.